doctorfree/MusicPlayerPlus/README.md

     - `mppinit -e metadata`

-If none of the `-a, -b, or -e` options are specified then acoustic analysis, extraction, and retrieval is performed by Blissify.
+If none of the `-a, -b, or -e` options are specified then acoustic analysis, extraction, and retrieval is performed by Essentia.

 The AcousticBrainz service is the fastest method but is being retired in 2023, the service is no longer being updated, and it is often inaccurate.